Giftbit/Lightrail-API-V2-Docs/docs/accounts.md

 }
 ```

 Alternatively, since the account is associated with the customer, you can directly use the `customerId` as a payment source.
-This will consider all value associated with the customer.
+This will consider all `ValueStores` associated with the customer.
 ```json
 {
     "rail": "lightrail",